 I really enjoyed Jay’s writing style.
 His story-telling ability translates well into writing and I could hear the rhythm of his soothing voice as he shared his wisdom.
 He made many references of monk philosophy, which are typically abstract in content, understandable and relatable by sharing his own experience and using modern day examples.
 His ability to translate these theories with examples really made the lesson concrete and accessible.
 I especially loved the fact that he included various activities, challenges to try after each section.
 This is a great way for readers to absorb the information.
 I know I remember something that I can put into practice rather than just read.

 This book will definitely suit persons interested in personal development and philosophy as this book was centered around teaching individuals to develop a monk mindset in life.
 The central themes are letting go, growth and giving.
 The topics range from understanding your identity and how others can blur our vision of ourselves, discovering your dharma and navigating relationships, to name a few.
 Central to all this is mindfulness, being aware of ourselves.

-As a non-monk, is that a word, I found the book very informative, practical and easy to understand.
+As a non-monk, is that a word, I found Think Like A Monk very informative, practical and easy to understand.
 I think that makes it an awesome self-help book.
 It had no grammatical errors or typos that I noticed.
 The transitions flowed well and it was very engaging.
 I would give it five out of five stars.

 Thank you for reading.
 Kindly like if this review was informative and leave your comments.
-Have you read this book yet?
+Have you read Think Like A Monk yet?
 I would love to discuss it.